verhagen/vagrant-nginx/README.md

-# Vagrant - CentOS - nginx
+# GitHub Pages - Using Vagrant to set up nginx

+See the

 Set up a server with the [CentOS](https://www.centos.org/) operating system.